cartrawler/cartrawler.github.io/docs/ios/standalone/propertyDescriptions.md

   <dt>delegate</dt><dd> A delegate to receive reservation details after the payment, as well as other callbacks.</dd>
   <dt>loyaltyRegex</dt><dd> A regular expression used to validate the loyalty number field.</dd>
   <dt>customCashTreatment</dt><dd> A boolean used in the SDK as the main toggle to display enhanced cash voucher merchandising throughout the booking flow.</dd>
-  <dt>promotionCode</dt><dd> A string used in the SDK as the main toggle for displaying the promotion code field on the search form or not.
-Use an empty string to show the field or a string with a promotion code to show the field and pre populate it.</dd>
+  <dt>promotionCode</dt><dd> A string used by the SDK to toggle the display of and prepopulate the promotion code field on the search form.</dd>
   <dt><span style="font-size:0.7em">supplierBenefitAutoApplied</span></dt><dd>A boolean that allows Partners to initialise the SDK and opt in to apply ALL automatic codes that can be applied for suppliers.</dd>
   <dt>clientUserIdentifier</dt><dd>A string token of a logged in user that allows the SDK to fetch the user loyalty details and points.</dd>
 </dl>

+{: .note }
+For the `promotionCode` property: To display the field and prepopulate it, please provide a string.
+To display the field without a prepopulated code please provide an empty string.

 ---
-#### Initialising CTContext for the Standalone flow with Deep Linking
+### Initialising CTContext for the Standalone flow with Deep Linking
+{: .no_toc }

 <br />
 This is a variant on the standalone flow whereby the vehicle list is shown based on the pick-up and drop-off properties, rather than the regular initial search screen.
 Optionally, if a vehicle refId is provided, the vehicle it belongs to will be pinned to the top of the vehicle list.
 If the user navigates back from the vehicle list in this flow variant, they will be brought to the search screen.

-Note:
+{: .note }
-* If the pick-up and drop-off dates are invalid, out-of-date, or not present the SDK will fallback to regular standalone search.
+<small>If the pick-up and drop-off dates are invalid, out-of-date, or not present the SDK will fallback to regular standalone search.
-* If the vehicle refId is invalid or out-of-date, the list will be shown without the vehicle being pinned.
+<br/>If the vehicle refId is invalid or out-of-date, the list will be shown without the vehicle being pinned.
-* If the pick-up and drop-off properties are valid but no search results are returned by the CarTrawler system, the SDK will fallback to the regular standalone search.
+<br/>If the pick-up and drop-off properties are valid but no search results are returned by the CarTrawler system, the SDK will fallback to the regular standalone search.
-* The countryCode property refers to the country of residency, and this is used when we make search requests.
+<br/>The countryCode property refers to the country of residency, and this is used when we make search requests.</small>

 <dl>
   <dt>clientID</dt><dd><b>[Required]</b> Your client ID, required to use the CarTrawler API.</dd>